kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 attributes and value formats.
 The most useful functions are already written for you.
 You just have to invoke them appropriately.

-For more information about extract operation functions, read <TODO>.
+For more information about extract operation functions, read :ref:`Extract-Mapping`.

 A value map operation with functional replacements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^